 top of page

-The Institute for Contemplative Ecology (I4C for short) is a not-for-profit, land-based initiative located in Edmonton and central Alberta exploring how modern humans can learn to live in respectful, regenerative relationships with their local ecologies.
+The Institute for Contemplative Ecology (I4C) is a not-for-profit, land-based initiative located in Edmonton and central Alberta exploring how modern humans can learn to live in respectful, regenerative relationships with their local ecologies.
 The Institute offers educational workshops and spiritual retreats, explores sustainable agriculture practices, hosts ecological and ecospiritual research, and partners with like-spirited organizations.

 I4C is the acronym for the Institute for Contemplative Ecology and also a pun: “I foresee...”